-The Lightning Rod isn’t for the faint of heart: It will launch riders more than 20 stories in the air, and goes from zero to 45 mph in its first belly-turning airtime moment.
-After that, you’ll summit twin airtime peaks before hurtling back down to earth at a top speed of 73 miles per hour – fastest in the world for a wood roller coaster.
+The Lightning Rod isn’t for the faint of heart: It will launch riders more than 20 stories in the air and goes from zero to 45 mph in its first belly-turning airtime moment.
+After that, you’ll summit twin airtime peaks before hurtling back down to earth at a top speed of 73 miles per hour – the fastest in the world for a wooden roller coaster.

 There’s also a number of other top-notch details that roller coaster fanatics will appreciate, from a 90-degree banked breaking wave turn to a non-inverting half-loop (and if you don’t know what those mean, don’t worry: Your racing heartbeat will do the interpreting).